Runtime-Terrorr/Jupyter-Notebook-in-android/README.md

 3) A Compatible Browser

-#### After Installing Pydriod3 O

-pen it And Press three-Dashed icon On top left Corner
+#### After Installing Pydriod3 open it And Press three-Dashed icon On top left Corner
 #### Navigate To the PIP section
 #### Make Sure That Install Tab is selected From the Four One
 #### Now just Type in The search box